Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Conclusions and Discussion

 \section{Conclusions and Discussion}

 In this paper, based on our model proposed in the companion paper (\citetalias{zhu2020}), we have presented simulated BH--NS merger kilonova luminosity function, detectability of GWs for different generations of GW detectors, joint-search GW signals and optical EM counterparts, as well as time-domain survey blind-search detectability for BH--NS EM signals.
-Our simulated results provide important implications for future time-domain survey searches and targeted-of-opportunity observations of GW triggers.
+Our simulated results provide important implications for targeted-of-opportunity observations of GW triggers and future time-domain survey searches.